DataONEorg/Education/_lessons/lessons/03_planning/index.md

 # NSF DMP Requirements, continued

 ***Summarized from the Award & Administration Guide:***
 **Dissemination and Sharing of Research Results**

-> a.
-Promptly publish with appropriate authorship
+> * Promptly publish with appropriate authorship
-> b.
-Share data, samples, physical collections, and supporting materials with others, within a reasonable timeframe
+> * Share data, samples, physical collections, and supporting materials with others, within a reasonable timeframe
-> c.
-Share software and inventions
+> * Share software and inventions
-> d.
-Investigators can keep their legal rights over their intellectual property, but they still have to make their results, data, and collections available to others
+> * Investigators can keep their legal rights over their intellectual property, but they still have to make their results, data, and collections available to others
-> e.
-Policies will be implemented via
+> * Policies will be implemented via
   - Proposal review
   - Award negotiations and conditions
   - Support/incentives